 The aprevo device is one more example of UVA’s commitment to advancing personalized care, which is critically important to Smith and to his patients.
 “When patients need surgical care, we try to provide them with surgery that is going to improve their symptoms, correct deformities and have a good, long-term outcome and durability so that we can reduce the chance of needing more surgery down the road.
 I think these personalized implants are a big step toward that.”

 Official durability data is not yet available for aprevo.
-But based on the literature currently available, Smith says he’s confident personalized implants like aprevo will prove to be a game-changer.
+However, based on the literature currently available, Smith says he’s confident personalized implants like aprevo will prove to be a game-changer.

 “There are biomechanical studies and lots of literature out there that supports that a personalized implant should provide better fusion rates and better stability,” says Smith.
 “The device company is supporting research to demonstrate these outcomes, and I think we’ll see these positive results in the years ahead.”